Categories enriched over symmetric closed multicategories: Introduction

-\fi I am cordially grateful to the staff of the University of Zurich who created an excellent environment for work.
-I am grateful for clarifying discussions to Prof. Dr. Anna Beliakova and to Prof. Dr. Alberto Cattaneo.
+\fi I thank Paul Taylor for writing a package `diagrams.sty', which I use a lot.
+I am cordially grateful to the staff of the University of Zurich and of the Swiss Federal institute of Technology in Zurich who created an excellent environment for work.
+I am grateful for clarifying discussions to Prof. Dr. Anna Beliakova, to Prof. Dr. Alberto Cattaneo and to Prof. Dr. Giovanni Felder.
 All this was due to the generosity of the National Centre of Competence in Research SwissMAP of the Swiss National Science Foundation (grant number 205607), to whom I express my deep gratitude.
 The author is grateful for the financial support within the program of support for priority research and technical (experimental) developments of the Section of Mathematics of the NAS of Ukraine for 2022-2023 Project "Innovative methods in the theory of differential equations, computational mathematics and mathematical modeling", No. 7/1/241 (State Registration No. 0122U000670).
 I am really grateful to the Armed Forces of Ukraine who gave me the possibility to work quietly on the subject. \ifx\chooseClass0 \end{acknowledgement} \fi